 When I first started playing pool (billiards), I considered myself an average player.
 I could never be sure if I would make the next shot, and running two or three balls in a row was a big achievement for me.
-I read books on aiming systems like the ghost ball system, and different drills.
+I read books on aiming systems like the ghost ball system, and tried different practice drills to improve my game.
 However I still saw a clear difference between “easy” and “difficult” shots and trying advanced things like position play would make me miss my shot.

 This is the story of my journey.
 How I discovered the art of “Aiming without Aiming”.
-If you have played pool for a while, chances are you will identify with and recognize what I describe.
-If you have played some pool, I suggest you read with an open mind – it might change your game.
+If you have played pool for a while, chances are you will identify with this or at least recognize what I describe.
+If you have played only some pool, I suggest you read with an open mind – understanding this might change your game.

 Some time back I heard the term “subconscious-competence” and about the subconscious mind.
 This is the same thing that allows us to walk without having to logically plan every muscle that needs to be raised to take each step – We just look at where we want to go, decide we want to go there, and then automatically end up there.
 It is also responsible for the times when we might get distracted while driving, thinking about all kinds of other stuff, and suddenly realize that we have reached home without remembering any of the turns, traffic lights or other cars on the road.